chrisb86/ngineerx/README.md

   [-k PRIVKEY]                Path where privkey.pem should be linked to.
-  [-f FULLCHAIN]              Path where fullchain.pem should be linked to. cert-renew    Renew certificates with letsencrypt" delete        Delete a site
+  [-f FULLCHAIN]              Path where fullchain.pem should be linked to. cert-renew    Renew certificates with letsencrypt" htpasswd      Create htpasswd file for password authentication.
+  -u USERNAME                 The user that should be added -f FILE                     The file where credentials should be stored delete        Delete a site
   -d DOMAINNAME               Domain that should be deleted list          Lists all avaliable sites and their webroots and php-fpm ports.